dysmon/DevOps/cicd/task1/README.md

 - Installs GitLab Runner if it's not already installed.
 - Starts and enables the GitLab Runner service to start automatically on system boot.

-### Prerequisites:
-- You need `sudo` privileges to run this script as it installs packages and enables services.

 ## 2. `register_gitlab_runner.sh`

 This script registers a GitLab Runner to a specific GitLab instance.

+### Prerequisites:
+- Ensure you have `jq` installed for parsing JSON responses.
+- You need to add your valid `ACCESS_TOKEN` to ENV values to interact with the GitLab API.

 ### Usage: